Excursions

 Stage 6 Marine Studies

 Students will be provided with an introduction to Marine Studies as a discipline.
-They will hear from marine experts about their research and projects, access a touch tank to investigate classification of marine organisms, investigate marine food chains and food webs and species adaptations.
+They will hear about the research and projects undertaken at the Sydney Institute of Marine Science, investigate classification of marine organisms, investigate marine food chains and food webs and species adaptations.

 Stage 6 Marine Studies